solisgb/met/README.md

 # met
-Some scripts with meteorological data
+Some scripts related to meteorological data management